 Broadly speaking, the longer the climb and the steeper the gradient, the more difficult the climb is deemed to be, and it is graded accordingly.
 Overlaying this, when a climb features in a cycling race, the organisers look at where it comes in the route and potentially adjusts the classification.
 What might be a category 1 climb as the first col of the day, could become HC if it is set as the mountain top finish of a grueling Alpine stage.

-Strava is the most specific about how it goes about calculating a climb’s category.
+Strava is open and specific about how it calculates a climb’s category.
 The length of the climb, measured in metres, is multiplied by its gradient, in per cent (for maths pedants, they use the ‘whole number’ per cent rather than the decimal, so 10% is 10 rather than 0.1).

 In order to be categorised at all, a climb must: